Six Key Strategies for building up your credit history quickly

 You need to have a credit line open for at least 6 months before you establish credit.
 Once you have this, you have established enough history and a FICO score will be generated.

-The best way is to pay your bills on time, over an extended period of time, you will see the benefits reflected in your credit score.
+The best way to establish good credit is to pay your bills on time.
+Once you do this over an extended period of time, you will see the benefits reflected in your credit score.
 Payment history is 35% of your credit score.
 You also want to carry low balances and pay them off in full if you can.

 Can I improve my credit score by becoming an authorized user?

-The simple answer isyes.
+The simple answer is yes.
 This is incorporated into your score since the entire history of the account will be added to your report.
-Assuming there is a positive history on the account, you can get a nice boost to your score as well establish credit for someone who does not have any.
+Assuming there is a positive history on the account, you can get a nice boost to your score.

 How old do you have to be to become an authorized user?